metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v2alpha1_manifest.md

 - `operator` (String) Operator represents a key's relationship to the value.
 Valid operators are Exists and Equal.
 Defaults to Equal.
 Exists is equivalent to wildcard for value, so that a pod can tolerate all taints of a particular category.
 - `toleration_seconds` (Number) TolerationSeconds represents the period of time the toleration (which must be of effect NoExecute, otherwise this field is ignored) tolerates the taint.
 By default, it is not set, which means tolerate the taint forever (do not evict).
 Zero and negative values will be treated as 0 (evict immediately) by the system.
 - `value` (String) Value is the taint value the toleration matches to.
 If the operator is Exists, the value should be empty, otherwise just a regular string.

+<a id="nestedatt--spec--override--update_strategy"></a>
+### Nested Schema for `spec.override.update_strategy`

+Optional:

+- `rolling_update` (Attributes) Configure the rolling update strategy of the Deployment or DaemonSet. (see [below for nested schema](#nestedatt--spec--override--update_strategy--rolling_update))
+- `type` (String) Type can be 'RollingUpdate' or 'OnDelete' for DaemonSets and 'RollingUpdate' or 'Recreate' for Deployments

+<a id="nestedatt--spec--override--update_strategy--rolling_update"></a>
+### Nested Schema for `spec.override.update_strategy.rolling_update`

+Optional:

+- `max_surge` (String) MaxSurge behaves differently based on the Kubernetes resource.
+Refer to the Kubernetes API documentation for additional details.
+- `max_unavailable` (String) The maximum number of pods that can be unavailable during the update.
+Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
+Refer to the Kubernetes API documentation for additional details..

 <a id="nestedatt--spec--override--volumes"></a>